-Always touch an unpainted metal part of your computer (the back is usually unpainted) to discharge static electricity before handling the modem.
-Static can damage your modem.
-Then take the modem out of its plastic bag.

-2. Find the COM and IRQ jumper shunts (small black plastic pieces) on your modem's jumper pins (see the following diagram).
+- Always touch an unpainted metal part of your computer (the back is usually unpainted) to discharge static electricity before handling the modem.
+Static can damage your modem. - 2.
+Take the modem out of its plastic bag. - 3.
+Find the COM and IRQ jumper shunts (small black plastic pieces) on your modem's jumper pins (see the diagram below).